latolukasz/beeorm-doc/docs/guide/README.md

 # Introduction

-All ORM libraries such as [GORM](https://gorm.io/) focus on converting data between a relational database and object-oriented language.
+Object-relational mapping (ORM) libraries such as [GORM](https://gorm.io/) are designed to facilitate the conversion of data between relational databases and object-oriented programming languages.
-Most of them provide an interface to many databases like  MySQL, PostgreSQL, SQLite, SQL Server.
+These libraries provide a unified interface for working with various databases, including MySQL, PostgreSQL, SQLite, and SQL Server.
+This allows developers to interact with the database using familiar object-oriented concepts and syntax, rather than having to write raw SQL queries.
+ORM libraries can greatly simplify the development process and reduce the amount of boilerplate code required to work with databases.

 ## Designed for MySQL